Queen Anne residents Arne and Claire Zaslove have made significant contributions to Seattle’s cultural and theatrical vitality.

 Born and raised in Cleveland and Akron, Ohio, Arne Zaslove studied at Carnegie Tech in Pittsburgh beginning in 1957, and received a Fulbright scholarship to support his theatrical studies in Paris, France 1964-66 — the first American ever to study at Ecole Jacques Lecoq.

 He moved to Seattle in 1967 to begin his service on the faculty of the University of Washington School of Drama, and established the Floating Theatre Company, performing at venues throughout Seattle.
-He also taught at the National Theatre School of Canada 1972-74.
+He also performed in productions at other Seattle theatres , including ACT / A Contemporary Theatre in its original venue at 100 West Roy.
+He taught at the National Theatre School of Canada 1972-74.
 From 1974-76, Seattle Repertory Theatre employed him as Associate Artistic Director.
 Arne introduced Seattle audiences to new works from emerging playwrights of the time including Max Frisch, Robert Lowell, Michael Ondaatje, and Tom Stoppard.

 In 1980, while serving on the faculty of the University of British Columbia Theatre Department, he began a term as Artistic Director at Bathhouse Theatre on Green Lake – first as an employee of the City of Seattle, and later operating the theatre independently.
 During his 20-year tenure at Bathhouse, audiences particularly appreciated his updated Shakespeare productions and 17 versions of “The Big Broadcast” — a tribute to the golden age of radio.